-But there is something about these chocolate pancakes that makes my kids SWARM and SWOON.
+But there is something about chocolate pancakes that makes my kids SWARM and SWOON.

-These chocolate pancakes are unlike any other pancake recipe on my blog.
+This chocolate pancakes recipe is unlike any other pancake recipe I’ve shared so far.

-- They’re NOT cooked in a sheet pan (like these sheet pan pancakes).
+- They’re NOT cooked on a baking sheet (like these Sheet Pan Pancakes).

-- They’re NOT sourdough (like these toasted coconut and banana sourdough pancakes).
+- They’re NOT sourdough (like these Sourdough Pancakes Made with Discard).

-If anything, they closest resemble these fluffy strawberry pancakes simply because there’s no prep work and you cook them on a griddle.
+If anything, they most closely resemble these Fluffy Strawberry Pancakes or these Oatmeal Pancakes simply because there’s no prep work and you cook them on a griddle.

 But there’s one big difference here… CHOCOLATE.